Java is platform independent language

 How?

-programming language provides platform independence, what does it mean ?
+Java a programming language provides platform independence, what does it mean?
 It

-means same Java program can be run on any platform or operating system e.g. Windows, Linux or Solaris without any change.
-This is the
+means the same Java program can be run on any platform or operating system like Windows, Linux or Solaris without any change.
+This is a

-great benefit for some one coming from platform dependent programming language
+great benefit for someone coming from a platform-dependent programming language

 like C or C++ whose code needs to be ported for every single platform because

 they use native libraries, which differ in every platform.
-Now question comes
+Now the question comes

-how Java achieve platform independence, what makes Java programs running on
+how Java achieves platform independence, what makes Java programs running on

-programmer ask when they start learning Java programming language.
+programmers ask when they start learning the Java programming language.
 If you read further

 Java Compilation and execution